Geometry, dynamics, and arithmetic of $S$-adic shifts: Basic definitions and notation

 Let $S$ be a set of substitutions and let $G=(V,E)$ be a strongly connected directed graph with set of vertices $V$ and set of edges $E$.
 The graph $G$ may be an infinite graph with multiple edges.
 Let $\tau: E \to S$ be a map that associates a substitution $\tau(e)=\sigma_e$ with each edge $e\in E$ and call $(G,\tau)$ an \emph{$S$-adic graph} (see~\cite[Section~3.3]{Berthe-Delecroix}).
 Let $s(e)$ and $r(e)$ be the source and the range of an edge $e\in E$.
 Then with $G$ we associate the edge shift $(E_G,\Sigma)$ with

-The set $D_G = \{ (\sigma_n)=(\tau(\gamma_n)) \;:\; (\gamma_n) \in E_G \} $ consists of all directive sequences corresponding to labellings of infinite walks in $G$.
-In what follows, we will allow $E$ to be infinite (which allows $S$-adic shifts with infinitely many different substitutions).
-However, we will always assume that $V$ is finite.
-We will then speak of an $S$-adic graph with finitely many vertices.
+The set $D_G = \{ (\sigma_n)=(\tau(\gamma_n)) \;:\; (\gamma_n) \in E_G$ consists of all directive sequences corresponding to labelings of infinite walks in $G$.
+If $V$ is finite, then we will speak of an $S$-adic graph with finitely many vertices; in this case, the fact that $E$ may be infinite (which allows $S$-adic shifts with infinitely many different substitutions) constitutes the difference between the edge shift $E_G$ and a shift of finite type or a Markov system.
+It is important to allow $E$ to be infinite because to define classes of $S$-adic words related to multiplicative continued fraction algorithms requires infinitely many substitutions and, hence, infinitely many edges in the $S$-adic graph (a prominent example in this context is the Jacobi-Perron algorithm, see e.g.~\cite[Section~2.3]{BBJS14}).
 Very often we will deal with the full shift $E_G\cong D_G=S^\mathbb{N}$ corresponding to a graph with one vertex and finitely or countably infinitely many self loops (each of which is identified with a different substitution).
 Note that we use the same notation for the shift map $\Sigma$ acting on~$\mathcal{A}^\mathbb{N}$ and on~$E_G$.
 The \emph{cylinder} of a finite sequence $(\gamma_0, \gamma_1, \ldots, \gamma_{\ell-1}) \in E^\ell$ is

 In what follows we will often identify an edge $e\in E$ with the substitution $\tau(e)$, a finite walk with the associated product of substitutions, and an element of $(\gamma_n)\in E_G$ with the associated directive sequence $(\tau(\gamma_n))$.
 In particular, we will talk about the incidence matrix of an edge or a walk, and about primitivity, algebraic irreducibility, and the language $\mathcal{L}_{\boldsymbol{\gamma}}$ of an element $\boldsymbol{\gamma}\in E_G$.